 Your inpatient benefits are based upon the date of admission.
-If you are admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the
+If you are admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.

-What you must pay when you get these services Services that are covered for you Inpatient services in a psychiatric hospital (continued) 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
-Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient You will pay the stay is not reasonable and necessary, we will not cover your inpatient stay.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy applicable cost-sharing for these services as though they were provided on an outpatient basis.
+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+You will pay the applicable cost-sharing for these services as though they were provided on an outpatient basis.
 Please refer to the applicable benefit section in this chart.